Thief

 Thief Roleplay Powers

-In Eternity TTRPG, any racial power, spell, or ability may be used in or out of combat.
-However, each class does have its own unique set of "Roleplay Powers," which are designed to enable players to feel truly outstanding in ways that are unique from the rest of their adventuring party.
+In Eternity TTRPG, each class has its own unique set of "Roleplay Powers," which enable players to feel truly outstanding.
+It gives each character something that sets them apart from the rest of their adventuring party.

-Roleplay Powers either provide auto-successes on specific skill or knowledge checks related to the class, or provide unique effects and powers that help players feel like they're experiencing what it's like to live in the world of Eternity TTRPG with their chosen class.
+Roleplay Powers either provide auto-successes on specific skill or knowledge checks related to the class, or provide unique effects that make players feel like they're living in the world of Eternity TTRPG with their chosen class.

 Dash